indexdata/localindices/doc/manual/02-using.md

 <!--
     D.: Yet some say "XSLT" in type.
 Is there any advantage to using this as a free-text field?
     Jakub: Dennis, what is the purpose of this field?
--->
+    DS: Actually not sure what my plan was with this -->

 * _Input Format/Output Format_: In a future release, these fields will be used for automated filtering and validation.
 Currently, these fields are used for visual step validation when viewed as a list.
 As shown in the illustration below, steps viewed in a series must display the output type in a previous step corresponding to the input format in a succeeding step, otherwise the transformation will fail.